paulswithers/paulswithers.github.io/docs/blog/posts/2025-12-14-ai-coding-futures.md

 Firstly, human civilization has supreme adaptability, but human individuals are often resistant to change.
 Many developers will be reluctant to move from low code platforms to AI-enabled development in traditional coding languages.
 Similarly, customers will be reluctant to redevelop their existing systems, so developers will be needed to perform (frankly dead-end) support of those applications.

 Secondly, the skill in using AI with traditional coding languages is knowing how to architect a solution well, knowing how to explain requirements clearly and effectively, and being able to identify which edge cases are not covered but need to be covered.
-Not all people have this skill.
+Not all people have this skill or will be able to master [AI-fu](./2025-09-15-barriers-to-effective-ai-2.md).
 So some will still need low code platforms.
 The rest will no longer need to start with low code, they will jump-start their development career.

 The future is clear.
 A shrinking ecosystem of fewer and fewer customers, admittedly some of whom will be larger organisations.
 And a shrinking ecosystem of people willing or capable of supporting them, often the less skilful.